StackVista/stackstate-docs/configure/security/authentication/ldap.md

     - **rolesKey** - The name of the attribute that stores the group name.
     - **groupMemberKey** - The name of the attribute that indicates whether a user is a member of a group.
 The constructed LDAP filter follows this pattern: `<groupMemberKey>=<user.dn>,ou=groups,dc=acme,dc=com`.

-2. In `authentication.yaml` - map user roles from LDAP to the correct StackState subjects.
-See the example above:
+2. In `authentication.yaml` - map user roles from LDAP to the correct StackState subjects (see the example above):
     - **roles** - for details, see the [default StackState roles](/configure/security/rbac/rbac_permissions.md#predefined-roles).
 More StackState roles can also be created, see the [RBAC documentation](/configure/security/rbac/README.md).

 3. Store the file `authentication.yaml` together with the file `values.yaml` from the StackState installation instructions.